MicrosoftDocs/mesh-docs/mesh/Includes/immersive-spaces-teams-ports-firewall.md

 ### Endpoints and firewall ports for Mesh experiences in Teams

-The endpoints and firewall ports for Mesh experiences in Teams follow the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).
+Configure your enterprise firewall settings to align with the standard set of Microsoft 365 requirements outlined in [Microsoft M365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

 #### Immersive spaces in Teams